2zYoon/playground/README.md

-# playground
+# Playground
-Playground website with Django
+Playground website with Django.